asmuth/clip/fnordmetric-doc/documentation/getting_started_with_fnordmetric_cli.md

 =============================

 _This guide will walk you through the required steps of executing a simple ChartSQL query from the command line.
-If you do haven't installed FnordMetric yet, start by reading the [Installation page](/documentation/installation) ._
+If you haven't installed FnordMetric yet, start by reading the [Installation page](/documentation/installation) ._